adricaram/Fake-game-server/README.md

     ```
     you should see your runing pods, services and deployment
     check that everything is running without error.

     Verify that you server service have an External IP and take note of this ip we will need it to test our server.

 ## Testing
-As mentionned before, we have client in python who send message by UDP to the server when we execute it.
+As mentionned before, we have a client in python who send message by UDP to the server when we execute it.

 You can test the server in 3 differents way :
 1. Local testing (running both server and client on the host machine outside the cluster)